ericgaspar/cowyo_ynh/README.md

 If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*

 ## Overview
-cowyo is a self-contained wiki server that makes jotting notes easy and fast.
+Cowyo is a self-contained wiki server that makes jotting notes easy and fast.
 The most important feature here is simplicity.
 Other features include versioning, page locking, self-destructing messages, encryption, and listifying.
 See https://github.com/schollz/cowyo#usage

 **Shipped version:** 2.12.0